H-1B Job Training Grants

 Applicant Eligibility

 Grants may be awarded to a partnership of private and public sector entities as defined in the American Competitiveness and Workforce Improvement Act (ACWIA).
-Applicants may generally be public and non-profit organizations.
+Applicants may generally be public and non-profit organizations, and eligible applicants vary for individual grant programs.
 See the Funding Opportunity Announcement (FOA) for specific requirements.

 Beneficiary Eligibility